 Hint: If you're reading this blog post on the same computer, right-click the above link, then click Open in new tab or Open in new window, and you won't lose your place in this article.

-- On that Google Docs web page under No Preview Available, click on Download.
+- On that Google Drive web page under No Preview Available, click on Download.

-- Run the downloaded set_external_install_location.exe program (hereafter simply the program), as follows:
+- Run the downloaded set_external_install_location_2.0.exe program (hereafter simply the program), as follows:

 Click the Run button in the Run-Save-Cancel dialog.

 Click the file name at the lower left corner of the browser window.

 Click Save File, then click the file name in the box that opens just below the download button

 - Because the program isn't commercially produced and has not been downloaded frequently, it will not be automatically trusted by the security systems on your computer.
 When asked to confirm, choose to Run the program.
 If you don't see that, look for something else to click such as Actions.
 For the Windows SmartScreen dialog, you must click More Info, and then click Run anyway:

 - You may receive warnings about a generic threat or an unknown program from your antivirus.
 Do what your antivirus requires to run the program..